goutam-kul/housing_price/README.md

-# End to End housing price prediction project with deployment
+# End to End Banglore house price prediction project with deployment in aws

-**This app is generates the price for houses using 4 values**
+**This app generates the price for houses in Baglore using 4 values**
 - ***location***
 - ***bhk***
 - ***bath***